ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 Apply the applicable promotional code that is included below.

-IBM Cloud is offering a $500 promotional credit to quickly get started with our Secure Content Store with IBM Cloud Object Storage.
-The credit has a duration of 90 days against your metered consumption of Cloud Object Storage.
+IBM Cloud is offering a $500 promotional credit to quickly get started with our Secure Content Store with {{site.data.keyword.cos_full}}.
+The credit has a duration of 90 days against your metered consumption of {{site.data.keyword.cos_short}}.
 To qualify for this offer you must be a new paid user of Cloud Object Storage.
-{: promotion}
+{: inportant}

 1. Create or log into a IBM Cloud Paygo, Subscription account.
 2. Within IBM Cloud console click **Manage** then **Billing & Usage** from the drop-down list.